 - Hannah Soulsby, Brian L. Jones, Michael Coyne, and Claire L. Alexander.
 (2016).
 An unusual case of vaginal myiasis.
 JMM Case Rep.

 - William A. Banks.
 (2015).
 A Vagina Monologue: Mom’s Stress, Bugs, and Baby’s Brain.
 Endocrinology.

 - Kazunori Yoshizawa, Rodrigo L. Ferreira, Yoshitaka Kamimura, Charles Lienhard.
 (2014).
 Female Penis, Male Vagina, and Their Correlated Evolution in a Cave Insect.
 Current Biology.

-- Common Gynecologic Problems in Prepubertal Girls.
-Pediatrics in Review. and
+- Naomi F. Sugar and Elinor A. Graham.
+(2006).
+Common Gynecologic Problems in Prepubertal Girls.
+Pediatrics in Review.

 The At Home Female Fertility test measures your Estradiol, Follicle Stimulating Hormone, Luteinizing Hormone, and Testosterone levels in order to better understand your fertility.